-How to install the Send messages to a queue solution from Azion Marketplace
+How to install the Send messages to a queue integration through Azion Marketplace

 Sending messages to a queue refers to the process of adding messages to a message queue, which is a data structure that stores messages in “first-in-first-out” (FIFO) order.
 Messages are added to the back of the queue and removed from the front.
 Messages can be sent asynchronously and processed by the receiving component later, allowing for easy communication between different parts of a system.